Get Rid of Stain (Limescale) in a Kettle without Wasting Water

 And the metal heating element will be as shiny as before.
 Compare the photos before and after cleaning and you can see the great difference.
 Notice that there are still dark stains in crevices and some scratches?
 This is the reason why I choose not to scrub the interior.

-Try out this method and see the result for yourself!
+Try out this method and see the result for yourself.

-Well, there is another alternative to avoid wasting a kettle-full of hot lime water after cleaning?
-Drink it! 🤣
+Well, there is another alternative to avoid wasting a kettle-full of hot lime water after cleaning — drink it! 🤣

+I'm not kidding.
 Not that the water cannot be drank, but the calcium carbonate concentration in the water is slightly higher after cleaning.
 However, that is for the case when the cleaning is done after two months of residue accumulation.
 If the "cleaning" is done more frequently — like once every 2-3 week — by making diluted hot lime water to drink, the cleaning process becomes transparent.
 And there will be no wastage of water.